Ross Lake Backpacking

 Exploring Chatham Straight

 7/25/2023 We woke up the following morning to a fairly strong wind coming into the bay - which meant even stronger winds in the strait.
 We checked the forecast on VHF and decided that today was not our day.
 Thankfully - we really liked this hot springs, so we did it all over again!
 Back up to the natural hot springs, hike all the boardwalks and explore some of the trails that lead up from the boardwalks, repeat.
+We ran into another family with small kids and they were painting rocks - and Sara joined for a while.
+For being stuck somewhere - this was not a bad place to be.

 • Tom Woodard